Ibrahim Qashoush: Depiction as a murdered protest singer

 There are hardly any confirmed facts about Qashoush's life.
 Even in Hama, his name was largely unknown throughout his life.
 American journalist Anthony Shadid, who interviewed Hama residents about Qashoush in July 2011, reported the existence of numerous rumors in the New York Times.
 In various, contradictory media reports, Qashoush was described as a firefighter, a security guard, a construction worker, and a popular singer.

 Qashoush was allegedly kidnapped on July 3, 2011, and was found dead in the Orontes River the following day.
 His throat had been cut and his vocal cords had been removed.
 A few days after his death, pictures began to circulate along the message that Qashoush was the alleged author and singer of the popular protest song Yalla Erhal Ya Bashar!
-(Arabic يلا إرحل يا بشار; translated as "Come on, Bashar, leave!"), which is directed towards President Bashar al-Assad and the ruling Arab Socialist Ba'ath Party.
+(Arabic يلا إرحل يا بشار; translated as "Come on, Bashar, leave!"), which is directed towards Former President Bashar al-Assad and the ruling Arab Socialist Ba'ath Party.
 Since June, the song had been sung at mass demonstrations in the center of Hama, and quickly spread as a revolutionary hymn for the entire Syrian protest movement.
 The protest on July 1 was, at that point, the largest anti-Assad demonstration in the country.